-The PPC requires a data set from one source.
-In this particular case, the change in health of a structure is determined using only normal operating data.
-When presented with a datum of unknown origin, the PPC judges whether the datum is a member, an outlier, or a nonmember of the set whose source is known.
-This tool also uses the pdf representation of Parzen and Cacoullos, but given that representation it utilizes a transform (see Rosenblatt, [5]) into the space of uncorrelated standard normal random variables.
+The PPC, in contrast, requires a data set from one source.
+When presented with a datum of unknown origin, it judges whether the datum is a member, an outlier, or a nonmember of the set whose source is known.
+This tool also uses the PDF representation of Parzen and Cacoullos, but given that representation it defines a transform (see Rosenblatt, 1952) into the space of uncorrelated standard normal random variables.
 Data of unknown origin are transformed into this space, and a test of hypothesis is performed to judge the source of the data.
-The PPC is developed in a later section.
+The PPC is developed in Section 3.